-American tenor Kelly W. Burns has performed in opera, concert, musical theater, and recital throughout the eastern United States and in Germany with repertoire spanning over 300 years.
-He has performed with companies such as Opera Roanoke, Chautauqua Opera, the Charleston Chamber Opera, Mississippi Opera, the Little Orchestra Society of New York, and the symphony orchestras of Memphis, Mississippi, Roanoke, and Tupelo, among others.
-His operatic and musical theater credits include roles such as Tamino, Ferrando, Don Ottavio, Frederic, Nanki-Poo, the Witch, Der Steuermann, Le théière, Le Remendado, Beadle Bamford, and Mr. Snow.
-Concert credits include tenor solos in Beethoven’s Symphony No. 9 and Choral Fantasy, Mozart’s Requiem, Coronation Mass, and Mass in C, Handel’s Messiah, Hailstork’s I Will Lift Up Mine Eyes, and Bernstein’s Chichester Psalms and Missa Brevis.
+Kelly W. Burns has performed in opera, concert, musical theater, and recital throughout the eastern United States and in Germany with repertoire spanning over 400 years.
+He has performed with companies such as Opera Roanoke, Chautauqua Opera, the Charleston Chamber Opera, Opera Project Columbus, Mississippi Opera, the Little Orchestra Society of New York, and the symphony orchestras of Memphis, Mississippi, Roanoke, and Tupelo, among others.
+Upcoming performance include Carmina Burana and Kurt Weill's Seven Deadly Sins.
+Recent engagements have included performances of Mozart's The Abduction from the Seraglio and Bach's Magnificat.
+His operatic and musical theater credits include leading and character roles such as Tamino, Ferrando, Don Ottavio, Belmonte, Pedrillo, Nemorino, Frederic, the Witch, Der Steuermann, Le théière, Le Remendado, the Beadle, and Mr. Snow.
+Concert credits include tenor solos in Beethoven’s Symphony No. 9, Bernstein’s Chichester Psalms, Mozart’s Requiem, Coronation Mass, and Mass in C, Handel’s Messiah, Hailstork’s I Will Lift Up Mine Eyes, and Orff's Carmina Burana.
 Kelly’s interest in new music has led to many world premieres of works by living composers in Arkansas, Mississippi, New York, North Carolina, South Carolina, Tennessee and Virginia.

-Kelly holds bachelors and masters degrees in voice and choral conducting from the University of Mississippi, and he is currently completing the DMA degree at the University of North Carolina at Greensboro.
-He previously taught voice at Sweet Briar College in Virginia.
+Kelly holds a BM in voice performance and an MM in voice performance and choral conducting from the University of Mississippi.
+He is currently completing the DMA in Voice at the University of North Carolina at Greensboro.